sonejostudios/ScribusPhotoDoc/README.md

 __Description:__

-This is a collection of python scripts for Scribus to build advanced photo documentations (to be exported as PDF).
+This is a collection of python scripts for Scribus to build advanced PDF photo documentations.
-The idea is: You took a lot of pictures from e.g. a building and things in that building.
-After One year, you don't know anymore where the pictures were taken!
+Use case: You took a lot of pictures from a building and objects in that building.
+After one year, you don't know anymore where the pictures were taken!
 This collection of scripts may be a solution for this.
-They import all the pictures of a specific folder into a new scribus project (one picture / page) and create baseic navigation buttons for the PDF file.
+They import all the pictures of a specific folder into a new scribus project (one picture / page) and create basic navigation buttons for the PDF file.
 After exporting, you get a PDF File in which you can navigate between the pictures by clicking on the different items and arrows.
+Of course, this can be used not only for maps and buildings, but also for any kind of photo documentation, e.g. for objects, details, whatever...

 __Scripts:__